GBarufi/MyPics/README.md

 ### Prerequisites

-To see the project, you'll need to install:
+To run the project, you'll need to install:
 * [**NodeJS**](https://nodejs.org/en/)

 ### Running the project